GUARD THE UNPROTECTEDLAND REFORM & AFFORDABLE HOUSING

 Rent-Control-Rally-6 by Seattle City Council

-Meanwhile, speculative land hoarding has led to massive housing shortages.
-In San Francisco, where rent prices are among the highest in the world, a 2020 study by the Anti-Eviction Mapping Project found that more than 40,000 housing units sat vacant, either as investments or held off the market to drive up prices.
-Hong Kong faces one of the worst housing crises in its history, despite having an estimated 42,000 empty apartments that remain unaffordable for average workers.
-Speculative investors have left entire sections of London and Vancouver ghostly at night, with luxury condos serving as nothing more than parking spaces for global capital.
+Speculative land hoarding fuels massive housing shortages.
+In San Francisco, where rents rank among the highest in the world, over 40,000 housing units sit vacant—held off the market to drive up prices, according to the Anti-Eviction Mapping Project.
+Hong Kong faces one of its worst housing crises—despite 42,000 empty apartments priced beyond the reach of workers.
+Speculators have turned sections of London and Vancouver into ghost towns—luxury condos serving only as parking spaces for global capital.

-Therefore, under Folklaw:
+THEREFORE, under Folklaw:

-Land ownership must be tied to actual use, with penalties for speculative hoarding and vacant properties left empty for profit.
-Large corporate ownership of residential properties will be restricted to prevent monopolization and financial speculation.
-Community land trusts and cooperative housing models shall be expanded to provide stable, non-speculative homeownership options.
+Land ownership shall be tied to actual use, with penalties for speculative hoarding and vacant properties kept empty for profit.

 Resolution